Sorry, you need to enable JavaScript to visit this website.

 Whenever we consider a new development, we think about health, wellness and a connection to natural open places.

-In this neighborhood, our commitment to public space is well documented.
-Related provided some $57 million towards the development of Grand Park — a 12-acre urban oasis just steps from our front door.
-With mostly sunny weather and year round programming, people come from around the area and across the city to enjoy the park’s water features, private spaces, performance areas and wide green lawns.
+In this neighborhood, our commitment to public space is well-documented.
+Related Companies provided some $57 million towards the development of Grand Park—a 12-acre urban oasis just steps from our front door.

 The Grand Focus